Daml: Define Contract Models Compactly¶

 Create actions on all instances of DAML templates such that the template arguments satisfy the ensure clause of the template

 Exercise actions on a contract instance corresponding to DAML choices on that template, with given choice arguments, such that:

 - The actors match the controllers of the choice.
 That is, the controllers define the required authorizers of the choice.

 - The exercise kind matches.

 - All assertions in the update block hold for the given choice arguments.

 - Create, exercise, fetch and key statements in the DAML update block are represented as create, exercise and fetch actions and key assertions in the consequences of the exercise action.

 Fetch actions on a contract corresponding to a fetch of that instance inside of an update block.
 The actors must be a non-empty subset of the contract stakeholders.
-The actors are determined dynamically as follows: if the fetch appears in an update block of a choice ch on a contract c1, and the fetched contract ID resolves to a contract c2, then the actors are defined as the intersection of (1) the signatories of c1 union the controllers of ch with (2) the signatories of c2.
+The actors are determined dynamically as follows: if the fetch appears in an update block of a choice ch on a contract c1, and the fetched contract ID resolves to a contract c2, then the actors are defined as the intersection of (1) the signatories of c1 union the controllers of ch with (2) the stakeholders of c2.

 An instance of a Daml template, that is, a Daml contract, is a triple of: